 High Efficiency Nozzles

-How efficient is your sprinkler system?
-Often it comes down to your spray heads.
-Upgrading your spray heads to high-efficiency nozzles can help increase your system's efficiency by 10 to 20 percent.
+Upgrading your spray heads with high-efficiency nozzles can help increase your system's efficiency by 10 to 20 percent.
 These nozzles apply water at a slower rate than the traditional spray head, which gives that water a chance to soak in the ground instead of running off into the street.
 While you should skip your irrigation cycle if it is too windy, some nozzles even apply larger drops of water to resist being carried away by a light breeze.
 Best of all, it is easy to replace.
 Often a retrofit concerns unscrewing the old nozzle and filter screen and replacing it with a new nozzle and filter screen.
 Don't forget to adjust the arc, distance, and/or spray pattern as needed.
 Get help from an irrigation professional.